 Do I need to use both a Solicitor and a Valuer?

 We think the answer is yes to both!
 When looking to extend your lease, you definitely need a specialist valuer to establish how much the reversionary interest is worth to the landlord and how much your extension will affect this value.
-This will then give you an idea of what amount to propose in your initial notice to the landlord and will give the potential scope for negotiations.
+This lease extension valuation will then give you an idea of what amount to propose in your initial notice to the landlord and will give the potential scope for negotiations.
 If you are using the statutory route to extend the lease on your flat, then your definite going to need a solicitor – because essential that https://www.extendingalease.co.uk/how-to-extend-lease/the timetable and procedure are followed to the letter – or your application could fail entirely.
 And although you can, in theory, manage your informal lease extension without a solicitor, we strongly advise against it.
 You’re far more vulnerable to being exploited ripped off by unscrupulous freeholder with an informal lease extension – where they set the rules and can change the deal at any stage.

 Thinking of extending your lease ?
 Looking for Specialist Solicitors and Valuers ?
 Call us on FREEPHONE 0800 1404544 for FREE Initial Phone Advice.